-Dumfries & Galloway ME and Fibromyalgia Network

-(DGMEFM Network) is a registered charity in support of people affected by ME/CFS and Fibromyalgia, primarily across Dumfries & Galloway.
+Dumfries & Galloway ME and Fibromyalgia Network (DGMEFM Network) is a registered charity in support of people affected by ME/CFS and Fibromyalgia, primarily across Dumfries & Galloway.

-Symptoms of long-Covid fatigue syndrome are largely consistent with the symptoms of post-viral fatigue syndromes (PVFS) and post exertional malaise (PEM) which are seen in people who may go on to develop ME/CFS.
+Symptoms of post viral fatigue following Covid 19 are largely consistent with the symptoms of post-viral fatigue syndromes (PVFS), and with post exertional malaise (PEM) which are seen in people who are living with ME/CFS.